 Where is the amount of waste generated at stage I.

-The problem with this formulation is that it uses , a quantity that cannot be easily measured, instead of .
+This formulation uses , a quantity that cannot be easily measured, instead of .

 Substituting for won’t solve the problem either; if we do that, we would be overestimating the efficiency of our processes.